twrecked/hass-momentary/README.md

 the name of a switch the old name will be deleted and the new name created on reload.

+The integration supports mutliple devices, you can use this group similar momentary devices together.

 ### Options

 The following additional parameters can be specified against the switches: